NicolasKheirallah/NextJs-M365-Blog/data/blog/Free-Storage-In-SharePoint-Online-Using-Intelligent-Versioning.md

 ---
-**date**: '2024-09-18T13:14:22.412Z'
+date: '2024-09-18T13:14:22.412Z'
-**title**: How to Free Up Storage in SharePoint Online Using Intelligent Versioning and PowerShell
+title: How to Free Up Storage in SharePoint Online Using Intelligent Versioning and PowerShell
-**description**: A guide on freeing up storage in SharePoint Online using Intelligent Versioning and automated PowerShell cleanup.
+description A guide on freeing up storage in SharePoint Online using Intelligent Versioning and automated PowerShell cleanup.
-**tags**: ['SharePoint', 'SharePoint Premium']
+tags: ['SharePoint', 'SharePoint Premium']
-**summary**: A guide on how to use Intelligent Versioning in SharePoint Online and automate the cleanup of old document versions using PowerShell.
+summary: A guide on how to use Intelligent Versioning in SharePoint Online and automate the cleanup of old document versions using PowerShell.
-**authors**: ['default']
+authors: ['default']
 ---

 # Introduction